-Wireless access points are popularly thought of in terms of Wi-Fi, which utilizes the 802 series wireless standards.
-While there’re numerous other wireless standards, many times the terms Wireless access point and Wi-Fi hotspot are used synonymously.
+Wireless access points are popularly thought of in terms of WiFi, which utilizes the 802 series wireless standards.
+While there are numerous other wireless standards, many times the terms Wireless access point and WiFi hotspot are used synonymously.

 Modes of Wireless Access Points

 Most wireless access points can serve as access points for clients.
 Others have additional wireless modes which you can use to introduce multiple access points to your network, extend the range or bridge different network segments.
 Below is a quick look are different modes of Wireless Access Points.

 - AP mode: This is the most common and default mode that comes with all wireless routers.
 In this mode, the router acts as a central point of connection which allows wireless clients to connect to it.
 This connection makes both wireless and wired clients to appear as if they are on the same network.

 - Client mode: This mode works the same as a wireless card that clients use.
 This is used when you need to connect various LAN users in an office, building or home via a wireless link.
 You can also use it to connect a subnet to a remote access point.

 - Wireless Bridge: ModeThis mode allows one access point to connect to another access point that has point-to-point bridging capability.
 The connection is usually protected against unauthorized access by other devices.
 This could be used if, for instance, you want to connect two buildings via a wireless connection.

 - Wired bridge mode: This mode is used to connect two routers where one acts as a router and the other is set up in bridge mode.
 For instance, if you install an Ubiquiti or MikroTik router as a bridge, you can quickly take advantage of supper fast WiFi speeds on devices that typically don’t have native gigabit WiFi.
 You can also connect various devices such as a Smart TV, NAS, game console or a Blu-ray player at gigabit speeds.